adammathes/neko/README.md

     $ mysql -uroot -p neko
     CREATE USER 'neko'@'localhost' identified by 'yourawesomepasswordgoeshere';
     GRANT ALL PRIVILEGES ON neko.* TO 'neko'@'localhost';

+Initialize the tables with --

+    $ cat init.mysql.sql | mysql neko

 ## Configuration

 Copy example configuration and edit as needed.